 It is important that they understand the definition of these words and can use them in a sentence.

-PE days are Monday and Friday (for this term only).
+PE days are Monday (all children)

 Children should all have a full PE kit which includes: black shorts / tracksuit bottoms (for colder weather), white t shirt and suitable footwear.